-A review in the Architects Journal 'Revealed: Finalist visions in Portsmouth 'elephant cage' sea defences contest' is available here (by external link).
+A review in the Architects Journal 'Revealed: Finalist visions in Portsmouth 'elephant cage' sea defences contest' is available here (external link).

-An article in Design Curial 'Sea change: Resilient flooding schemes' with extensive coverage of The Elephant Cage and other global initiatives is available here (by external link)
+An article in Design Curial 'Sea change: Resilient flooding schemes' with extensive coverage of The Elephant Cage and other global initiatives is available here (external link)